-In 2012, BBB received over 4200 complaints against tax return preparation businesses across North America - 60 of which came from Calgary and area.
+In 2012, BBB received over 4200 complaints against tax return preparation businesses.
 Commonly, complainants stated their returns were accompanied with high fees not previously noted or discussed.
 Other complaints alleged the tax preparer made errors in their return which resulted in fines.

 If you are planning to work with a professional tax preparer, BBB offers the following tips: